 Madiba was a fighter.
 As a young boy from the Eastern Cape one of his favourite pastimes was stick fighting and, as he grew older, he became a boxer and enjoyed the 'science of combat'.
-This fighting spirit was harnessed and was one of those who formed the ANC's armed wing Umkhonto we Sizwe ("Spear of the Nation") and he received military training from the Algerian National Liberation Front at bases across the border in Morocco.
+This fighting spirit was harnessed and was one of those who formed the ANC's armed wing Umkhonto we Sizwe ("Spear of the Nation") and he received military training from the Algerian National Liberation Front at bases across the border from Algeria, in Morocco.

 Yet, violence was not the only way in which Madiba fought.
 He fought in court as an attorney and as an accused.
 As a prisoner he fought for his dignity, for respect and for the liberation of the country, despite being confined to a small island off the Cape coast.